 Femvertising: What Is It and How to Do It Well

 Women’s History Month was conceived of as a time to acknowledge and pay tribute to the innumerable women who helped build this country.
 Today it is observed in variety of ways, from organizations publishing profiles of trailblazing female employees to libraries flipping books by male authors backward to draw attention to the female authors in their collection.
 It is also increasingly a time when some brands, looking to widen their appeal among female consumers, inject their ad campaigns with feminist flair.
-Enter femvertising, which marketing pro and masters in communications candidate Alexis Craze does a great job of explaining a report on the topic in her webpage made with Adobe Spark.
+Enter femvertising, which marketing pro and masters in communications candidate Alexis Craze does a great job of explaining a report on the topic in her webpage made with Adobe Creative Cloud Express.

 Femvertising is defined by SheKnows Media, which awards one winner in the category annually, as “advertising that employs pro-female talent, messages and imagery to empower women and girls.”
 It gained some traction in 2004 with Dove’s “Real Beauty” campaign, but within the last several years it has become a veritable bandwagon.
 On the surface femvertising appears to be win-win for consumers and brands.
 Not only does it (ideally) deliver a positive social impact, but it turns out messages of female empowerment are good for the bottom line.
 However, femvertising is not without baggage.